 You will need to make sure your child's head is protected from sun and cold.
 You can

-apply sunscreen to your child's scalp or he or she can wear a hat or scarf.
-For dryness
+use sunscreen on your child's scalp or he or she can wear a hat or scarf.

-or itchiness, you can use a moisturizing shampoo and conditioner.
-You can also apply
+For dryness or itchiness, you can use a moisturizing shampoo and conditioner.
+You

 What are possible complications of chemotherapy-related hair loss in a child?

 young child may not be bothered by hair loss.
-But a school age child or teen may be
+But a school-age child or teen likely

 How can I help my child live with chemotherapy-related hair loss?

-- Make sure your child understands that his or her hair will grow back.
+Make sure your child understands that his or her hair will grow back after treatment.

-- For teens, don’t use harsh chemicals on the hair, such as hair colors.
+Don’t use harsh chemicals on the hair, such as hair colors or straighteners.

 What can I do to prevent chemotherapy-related hair loss in my child?